tudelft3d/val3dity/README.md

   - `<gml:CompositeSurface>`
   - `<gml:MultiSurface>`

-However, as is the case for CityGML, only planar and linear primitives are allowed: no curves or spheres or other parametrically-modelled primitives.
+However, as is the case for CityGML, only planar and linear primitives are allowed: no curves or spheres or other parametrically-modelled primitives are supported (and there is no plan to do so!).

 val3dity accepts as input any [GML files](https://en.wikipedia.org/wiki/Geography_Markup_Language) (or one of the formats built upon it, such as [CityGML](http://www.citygml.org)), [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file), and [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly).
 It simply scans the file looking for the 3D primitives and validates these according to the rules in ISO19107, all the rest is ignored.
-In a OBJ file, each primitive will be validated according to the ISO19107 rules, as if they were a Solid.
+In a OBJ or POLY file, each primitive will be validated according to the ISO19107 rules, as if they were a Solid.

 All primitives are validated hierarchically, for instance:

   1. the lower-dimensionality primitives (the polygons) are validated by first embedding every polygon in 3D and then by projecting it to a 2D plane and using [GEOS](http://trac.osgeo.org/geos/);
-  1. then these are assembled into shells/surfaces and their validity analysed (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc);
+  1. then these are assembled into shells/surfaces and their validity is analysed (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc);
   1. then the Solids are validated
   1. finally, for CompositeSolids the interactions between the Solids are analysed.

 This means that if one polygon of a Solid is not valid, the validator will report that error but will *not* continue the validation (to avoid "cascading" errors).

+For a `MultiSolid`, each of the `Solid` is validated individually, but the topological relationships between the `Solids` are not verified, since a Multi* is a simple collection of primitives that does not enforce any.

-For `CompositeSurfaces`, the surface formed by the polygons must be a 2-manifold, and the same hierarchical validation applies.
+For a `CompositeSurface`, the surface formed by the individual surfaces must be a 2-manifold, and the same hierarchical validation applies.

 For `MultiSurfaces`, only the validation of the individual polygons is performed, ie are they valid according to the 2D rules, and are they planar (we use a tolerance that can be defined)?